sanskrit/raw_etexts_english/blogs/manasataramgini/2010-06-18_did-wallace-completely-understand-evolution.md

 +++
-title = "Did Wallace completely understandxa0evolution?"
+title = "Did Wallace completely understand evolution?"

 +++
 At the outset I must present the disclaimer that I am no scholar of the